menhaj007/reach_mastermind/README.md

 if this method, provides the opportunity compare the correct values, but still the challenge of duplicates will be there at some extent.
 ```

 I believe this part of the challenge is the hardest part.
-Other requirements are not too challeging.
+Other requirements are not too challenging.

 ### Planing for allowing user to see their guesses and feedbacks.
 Available options:
 > - Write user's communication to a text file.
-At thend read from it.
+At th end read from it.
 > - Write it in RAM memory then display the result.
 > - Write/read to a database, so it stays there.

 Easiest choice is to write in RAM and read it.
 The following object can be used to achieve this gaol.
 Two Dimension Array:

   ```
     String[][] result = [{"john"},{"input"},{"computerGenerated"}];
   ```
 The good thing about 2D array is that saving is at a constant log(1) time.
 Here is why:

   ```
     result[0][0] = userGuess;